 The music lesson is child-centered.
-It involves children embarking on a musical journey that will enable each of them to fulfil their musical potential through fun and creativity, without pressure.
+It involves children embarking on a musical journey that will enable each of them to fulfill their musical potential through fun and creativity, without pressure.

-Singing is the foundation to developing the musician.
+Singing is the foundation for developing the musician.
 This is to develop inner hearing which leads to a higher level of musicianship.
 The most important aspect in the music lesson is to play and stimulate the imagination.
 This is imperative in creating a true love of music.

 The children enjoy having fun, singing, clapping, marching, socializing and of course learning songs which have been carefully composed to explore musical concepts such as rhythm, pitch, melody, dynamics, tempo, character, form, and style.

 Children may start Early Childhood Music Classes from 18 months of age.
 By the time they are in kindergarten, they will be learning to sight sing, reading basic rhythms and be ready to begin learning piano, singing or another instrument such as the violin.

 Instead of being a daunting prospect, children are more confident when approaching instrumental lessons because they have already had a positive foundation with ECM classes and will enjoy a feeling of success from the very first time they experience a piano or singing lesson as it will build upon repertoire that has already been experienced.